MeinerLP1/v2-chatsystem/readme.md

  | [Glowstone(Not Tested)](https://www.glowstone.net/) | :interrobang: | :interrobang: | :interrobang: | :interrobang: | :interrobang: | :interrobang: | :interrobang: | :interrobang: |

  #### Proxy-Support
- > Need no proxy support is only a spigot side plugin
+ > This is a spigot only plugin, proxy support is therefore not needed.

  #### CloudNet-Support